Variables

 integer, intent(out), optional :: ncerr

 allocatable attribute.
-The procedure nf95_inquire_variable
+The procedure nf95_inquire_variable allocates

-if the argument is present. dimids
+and defines dimids if the argument is present. dimids is defined as

 a zero-sized array if the NetCDF variable is a scalar with no dimension.

-was an assumed-size
+In the “old” nf90_inquire_variable, dimids was an assumed-size

 array.
 This was Fortran 77 style, not optimal.
 You had to allocate

-in the calling procedure with a maximum possible number of
+dimids in the calling procedure with a maximum possible number of

 dimensions.
-You also needed to call nf90_inquire_variable
+You also needed to call nf90_inquire_variable with the

 defined.